 The State audit report included several recommendations to address its key findings.
-In addition to recommendations made to Metropolitan, the audit report recommends that the State Legislature enact legislation requiring Metropolitan to formally adopt procedures for hiring and promoting employees and establishing certain additional requirements to support the independence and autonomy of Metropolitan's Ethics office.
-Metropolitan accepted all the State audit's recommendations and has begun to implement them to address the deficiencies identified in the State audit and anticipates all recommendations will be fully implemented by the April 2023 deadline.
+In addition to recommendations made to Metropolitan, the audit report recommends that the State Legislature enact-legislation requiring Metropolitan to formally adopt procedures for hiring and promoting employees and establishing certain additional requirements to support the independence and autonomy of Metropolitan's Ethics office.
+Metropolitan accepted and implemented all the recommendations identified in the State audit and anticipates all recommendations will be fully implemented by the April 2023 deadline.
 In addition, Metropolitan is implementing certain policies and procedures recommended by a Workplace Climate Assessment that Metropolitan commissioned from an outside law firm and received in 2021.
-Among other things, Metropolitan hired its first Chief Equal Employment Opportunity Officer in March 2022 to help implement a suite of changes that will be designed to build and reaffirm a workplace culture of inclusion, respect, safety and accountability, and has Metropolitan also created a Diversity, Equity, and Inclusion Office, which will establish programs to support its workforce.
-Metropolitan and hired its first Chief Diversity, Equity and Inclusion Officer in May 2022.
-The Diversity, Equity and Inclusion Office has established programs to support Metropolitan's workforce.
+Among other things, Metropolitan hired its first Chief Equal Employment Opportunity Officer in March 2022 to help implement a suite of changes that will be designed to build and reaffirm a workplace culture of inclusion, respect, safety and accountability.
+Metropolitan also created a Diversity, Equity, and Inclusion Office and hired its first Chief Diversity, Equity and Inclusion Office has established programs to support Metropolitan's workforce.